tamentis.com

 know-how is concerned, I spent quite a few hours on YouTube watching people

-doing cider.
+making cider.
 There isn't much to it, it's simpler than beer: make juice,

 ferment juice.